Quick recipe for systems using apt

 Notes to packagers

-The package should recommend CVS and Subversion, though not require them.
+The package should recommend CVS, Subversion, and SRC, though not require them.

 It probably is not necessary to package repobench, as it is a benchmarking tool only of interest to developers working with the source distribution.